Sunny Side Up

 Parents Need to Know

-Parents need to know that this three-hour programming block for preschoolers features live educational segments in between episodes of popular shows like Bob the Builder and Dragon Tales.
-The energetic hosts incorporate important skills like counting, letter recognition, and color identification into their animated dialogue, encouraging kids to chime in.
-They also make frequent, repetitive references to the show's Web site, which allows viewers to submit birthday greetings, weather reports, and comments.
-(Common Sense Media doesn't recommend Web surfing for kids under 4.)
+Parents need to know that this live morning show for preschoolers stars Sprout's signature chicken puppet, Chica, and a crew of energetic human hosts and special guests.
+Part of a three-hour programming block, it includes educational segments in between episodes of Sprout shows like Super Wings and Ruff-Ruff, Tweet, and Dave.
+The hosts incorporate important skills like counting, letter recognition, and color identification into their animated dialogue, encouraging kids to chime in.
+Viewers at home can submit birthday greetings, weather reports, and comments, which are then featured on the show.

 What's the story?

-THE SUNNY SIDE UP SHOW is a high-energy, three-hour programming block that combines quality kids' shows like The Berenstain Bears and Barney & Friends with exciting live segments designed to encourage preschoolers' curiosity about the world around them and their desire to master critical skills like counting, colors, and letter recognition.
-The show joins Sprout's other programming blocks -- The Let's Go Show and The Good Night Show -- to round out the course of preschoolers' days, taking them from the morning through evening hours with curriculum-based entertainment they're sure to learn from and enjoy.
-Hosts Kevin Yamada and Kelly Vrooman, who rotate on-air duties weekly, practically ooze enthusiasm for the featured subject of the day, warmly inviting kids to laugh, play, and learn along with them.
+SUNNY SIDE UP is a high-energy, three-hour programming block that combines quality kids' shows with exciting live segments designed to encourage preschoolers' curiosity about the world around them and their desire to master critical skills like counting, colors, and letter recognition.
+The show joins Sprout's other programming blocks, including The Good Night Show, to round out the course of preschoolers' days, taking them from the morning through evening hours with curriculum-based entertainment they're sure to learn from and enjoy.
+Hosts Carly, Emily, Kaitlin, and Tim, who rotate on-air duties weekly, practically ooze enthusiasm for the featured subject of the day, warmly inviting kids to laugh, play, and learn along with them.
 Each week, the show centers on a new theme, and youngsters learn about themselves and the world around them as they explore topics like animals, family, and "All About Me."
 Kids are encouraged repeatedly to interact with the hosts by answering questions, piecing together clues to a puzzle, and counting or reciting facts.

 Is it any good?

 Mixed in with all of this educational content are abbreviated versions of kids' favorite Sprout shows.
-The constant back-and-forth between these episodes and the live segments provides plenty of stopping points for parents who want to limit their children's TV intake -- the American Academy of Pediatrics doesn't recommend more than two hours of total screen time per day for preschoolers -- so don't be turned off by the show's three-hour "runtime."
-The only sticky point is the show's reliance on its Web site for viewer submissions.
-Although in many ways the joint effort is a great way to get kids involved in the show, Common Sense Media doesn't recommend Web surfing for kids under 4 (plus, parents are likely to quickly tire of the hosts' constant reminders -- and kids' constant requests -- to log on and check out what's new on the site).
+The constant back-and-forth between these episodes and the live segments provides plenty of stopping points for parents who want to limit their children's TV intake, so don't be turned off by the show's three-hour "runtime."

 Families can talk about...